Appease/InvokeDevOp/README.md

 ```

 #####ProjectRootDirPath
-A String representing the path to the project root dir of the ci-plan being invoked
+A String representing the path to the project root dir of the task group being invoked
 ```PowerShell
 [String]
 [ValidateNotNullOrEmpty()]